huggingface/datasets/docs/README.md

 - the docstrings fully take advantage of the line width
 - all code examples are formatted using black, like the code of the Transformers library

-This script may have some weird failures if you made a syntax mistake or if you uncover a bug.
+This script may have some weird failures if you make a syntax mistake or if you uncover a bug.
 Therefore, it's recommended to commit your changes before running `make style`, so you can revert the changes done by that script easily.